 Investigating how eye doctors discuss AMD with patients

-Eye doctors are encouraged to mention the lifestyle changes that patients can make to slow the progression of dry age-related macular degeneration (AMD).
-This may not always be communicated, or followed.
-This project aims to improve this communication.
+Eye doctors are encouraged to mention the lifestyle changes that patients can make to slow the progression of age-related macular degeneration (AMD).
+However, this may not always be communicated or followed.
+This project aimed to improve communication to patients on lifestyle changes.

 What is the problem?

 When people with dry AMD are diagnosed, too often they are simply told there is no treatment and there is nothing that can be done.
-This can be disheartening to patients, and forgets about the things that may help slow the progression of disease.
-More needs to be done to ensure all patients are informed about the changes they can make that could help.
+This can be disheartening to patients and ignores many possible adaptations that may help slow the progression of disease.
+More needs to be done to ensure patients are informed about the changes they can make that could help.

 See our other projects